 Mark Baron and Elise Boisanté, gallerists and collectors, have painstakingly amassed a large collection of early Hindu mythological prints.
 Mark and Elise are the preeminent collectors in the US, and have become experts over the course of their fifteen years of passion for these prints.
 The International Print Center hosted an exhibition of selected images from the collection in 2009, followed by the Davis Museum at Wellesley.
 Historian Richard H. Davis worked with Mark and Elise to collect many of the prints in a 2012 book, Gods in Print.

 For more about Mark and Elise’s beautiful collection of prints, visit Om from India >

-Director’s note: For years, I’d admired the beautiful images of Ganesh and Krishna that adorned the walls of my beloved Chelsea yoga studio.
+Director’s note: For years, I’d admired the beautiful images of Durga, Hanuman, and Krishna which adorned the walls of my beloved Chelsea yoga studio.
 When I saw an Om from India flyer on the community bulletin board one day, I knew I had to see the collection.
-I met Mark Baron and Elise Boisanté in August 2014, and spent a blissful afternoon at their home flipping through prints and hearing stories of both their Indian travels and the ancient encounters depicted in the images.
+I met Mark Baron and Elise Boisanté in August 2014, and spent a blissful afternoon at their home flipping through prints and hearing about their Indian travels and the symbolism in the images.
 The vibrant colors and dramatic stories stuck with me, and wouldn’t let go.
 I wanted to learn more about the prints, and to share them with everyone I could.

 Every year, Mark and Elise travel to India to seek out these delicate objects of worship in old homes and crumbling piles in antique shops.
 While the primary focus of the film is not the process of collecting, journeying to India with Mark and Elise will allow us to put the history of the prints in the context of their original environment and will give a contemporary and active thread to wind through the film.
 We will see how god prints are still used in worship today, as they have been since the 1860s, and explore their deep meaning with a guru.